‘Get Moving’ workshop

 €795 + VAT

-If you book this session to take place on the same day as the on-site training session, the total cost is €1495 + VAT (a saving of €195 + VAT)
+If you book this workshop with the on-site training session (even if they will occur on different days), the total cost is €1495 + VAT (a saving of €195 + VAT)

 Additional support & assistance